kaelad02/adv-reminder/README.md

 [Dynamic Active Effects](https://foundryvtt.com/packages/dae) A module that improves the Active Effects system used by dnd5e.

-[DFreds Convenient Effects](https://foundryvtt.com/packages/dfreds-convenient-effects) - A module that provides status effects for dnd5e.
+[Combat Utility Belt](https://foundryvtt.com/packages/combat-utility-belt) - A module that provides status effects for dnd5e.
 They also include the active effect keys that Midi QOL defined that this module uses.

+[DFreds Convenient Effects](https://foundryvtt.com/packages/dfreds-convenient-effects) - same as Combat Utility Belt

 ## Incompatible Modules